samjones00/docs/docs/_releases/index.md

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/typescript-serverevents/typescript-server-events-banner.png)](https://github.com/ServiceStackApps/typescript-server-events)

-Each App uses the optimal starting configuration that enables a productive workflow on each platform and uses the minimum runtime dependencies - essentially just [servicestack-client](https://github.com/ServiceStack/servicestack-client) and its es6-shim and W3C `EventSource` polyfills on Node.js and React Native where it's missing a native implementation.
+Each App uses the optimal starting configuration that enables a productive workflow on each platform and uses the minimum runtime dependencies - essentially just [@servicestack/client](https://github.com/ServiceStack/servicestack-client) and its es6-shim and W3C `EventSource` polyfills on Node.js and React Native where it's missing a native implementation.

-## TypeScript servicestack-client improvements
+## TypeScript @servicestack/client improvements

-New APIs have been added to TypeScript's [servicestack-client](https://github.com/ServiceStack/servicestack-client) to catch up with the additional flexibility and features available in [C#/.NET Service Clients](/csharp-client):
+New APIs have been added to TypeScript's [@servicestack/client](https://github.com/ServiceStack/servicestack-client) to catch up with the additional flexibility and features available in [C#/.NET Service Clients](/csharp-client):

 ### Sending additional arguments with Typed API Requests